schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 ## Just the beginning

 This article is already really long, but we're just scratching the surface of what you can do with parslet.
-You'll eventually want keep adding grammar rules until you're happy with your language.
+You'll eventually want to keep adding grammar rules until you're happy with your language.
 I mentioned, implementing arrays, or integers.
 Do you think you could do that now?
 You can also add a `root` node which is where your parser starts parsing by default, rather than calling an explicit parser rule like we've been doing in our tests.

 If you followed this tutorial, you're mostly there already!
 I recommend also walking through the official [parslet tutorial](http://kschiess.github.io/parslet/get-started.html) and looking at some of the other examples.
 If you get stuck, try going back to the basics, as well as writing more & smaller tests.

-When constructing parsers, try to imagine what kind of a "tree" your desired grammar might produce, and try working starting from the leaves.
+When constructing parsers, try to imagine what kind of a "tree" your desired grammar might produce, and try working, starting from the leaves.
 Once you've got the parser, try working in the same direction with your transformers, building from the leaves inward.
 While this will feel clunky at first, you'll get the hang of it over time.

 When all else fails, write a blog post!